JeTondsLeGazon/Obsidian/Bug Bounty/CheckList.md

 ### <a name="Information">Information Gathering</a>
 - [ ] Manually explore the site
 - [ ] Spider/crawl for missed or hidden content
-- [ ] Check for files that expose content, such as robots.txt, sitemap.xml, .DS_Store
+- [ ] Check for files that expose content, such as robots.txt, sitemap.xml, .DS_Store, .well-known
 - [ ] Check the caches of major search engines for publicly accessible sites
 - [ ] Check for differences in content based on User Agent (eg, Mobile sites, access as a Search engine Crawler)
 - [ ] Perform Web Application Fingerprinting